expressjs/expressjs.com/starter/faq.md

 This is another opinionated area that Express does not venture into.
 You may use any authentication scheme you wish.
 For a simple username / password scheme, see [this example](https://github.com/strongloop/express/tree/master/examples/auth).
+For a more advanced library with full support for all forms of authentication *and* authorization, check out [express-stormpath](http://docs.stormpath.com/nodejs/express/latest/). express-stormpath provides pre-built login and registration pages, a user management dashboard, groups, roles, API keys, OAuth2 support, and lots more.

 ## Which template engines does Express support?